-The African American Museum in San Francisco, officially called the Museum of the African Diaspora (MOAD), is one of our newer SF attractions.
+The Museum of the African Diaspora (MOAD), sometimes referred to as the African American Museum in San Francisco, is one of our newer SF attractions.
 This fantastic museum opened in December of 2005 with fully interactive displays.

 You won't find historic artifacts or other such displays in their permanent collection.
 This modern exhibit teaches the story of the African Diaspora through videos, audio performances, and other interactive displays.

 Since there are many definitions of the "African Diaspora," the museum focuses on the following: